 Who knows that this patio floor is actually made of recycled rubber tires?
 These all-season and environmentally friendly tiles are designed to look like concrete pavers.
 You can now find them on the market easily.

 They are lightweight and portable.
 You can also place them directly on top of any existing flat surface, making it perfect for updating your patio’s floor.
 They are also very durable, so you can count on them for many years to come.

 15. Interlocking Patio Flooring

 Do you want to have modern and clean-looking patio floor ideas?
 This interlocking patio flooring can be a great example for you.

 This idea can even be done when you already have a concrete patio.
 You can lay the tiles over the concrete to get an updated look.
-If you want to do the project yourself, simply check some tutorials on how to lay outdoor flooring over existing concrete.
+If you want to do the project yourself, simply check out some tutorials on how to lay outdoor flooring over existing concrete.

 16. DIY Pallet Floor

 Pallet wood is another fantastic material for a patio floor.
 It is pretty accessible, dimensional, and able to occupy more space at once.
-Steal the look of this idea to install one in your outdoor patio.
+Steal the look of this idea to install one on your outdoor patio.

 17. Pebble Mosaic Patio Floor

-Building patio floor using pebbles may take some work, but the result is always unquestionably amazing.
+Building a patio floor using pebbles may take some work, but the result is always unquestionably amazing.
 This patio makes a perfect idea with its abstract mosaic pattern.